-C101.4.2 ((Historie)) Landmark buildings.
+C101.4.2 ((Historic)) Landmark buildings.
 The ((building official)) code official may modify the specific requirements of this code for ((historic buildings)) landmarks and require in lieu thereof alternate requirements which that the code official determines will not have an adverse effect on the designated historic features of the building and will result in a reasonable degree of energy efficiency.

-national register of historic places; designated as a historic property under local or state designation law or survey; certified as a contributing resource with a national register listed or locally designated historic district; or with an opinion or certification that the property is eligible to be listed on the national or state registers of historic places either individually or as a contributing building to a historic district by the state building, building system or portion thereof shall conform to the provisions of this code as they relate to new construction without requiring the unaltered portion(s) of the existing building or building system to comply with this code.))
+((This modification may be allowed for those buildings or structures that are listed in the state or national register of historic places; designated as a historic property under local or state designation law or survey; certified as a contributing resource with a national register listed or locally designated historic district; or with an opinion or certification that the property is eligible to be listed on the national or state registers of historic places either individually or as a contributing building to a historic district by the state building, building system or portion thereof shall conform to the provisions of this code as they relate to new construction without requiring the unaltered portion(s) of the existing building or building system to comply with this eode.))